ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 ## Hyperparameter tuning

 Another method we used in this student project is hyperparameter tuning.
 It is a crucial part of machine learning and helps to find the optimal settings for the model to learn and perform at its best.
-During hyperparameter tuning, all parameters were saved to Weights and Biases (wandb), which also tracked and saved all the metrics.
+During hyperparameter tuning, all parameters were saved to Weights and Biases (Wandb), which also tracked and saved all the metrics.
 This platform allowed us to organize training schedules, manage the entire training process, and keep everything centralized.
 Wandb's filtering capabilities made it easy to retrieve specific runs and compare different accuracies for each country and region.
 Initially, we set some static parameters that we did not change during hyperparameter tuning.
 For the optimizer, we used the AdamW optimizer for all runs, which handles weight decay internally.
 We also used a scheduler to decrease the learning rate after a certain number of epochs to prevent overshooting the learned parameters, with the learning rate being decreased every 10 steps.
 Although these parameters could be adjusted during hyperparameter tuning, we chose not to tune them due to time constraints and their minimal impact on performance.

 For our hyperparameter tuning, we focused on two different parameters: learning rate and weight decay.
 We trained the models on five different learning rates: 1e-1, 1e-2, 1e-3, 1e-4, and 1e-5.
 The learning rate significantly impacts how well the model can learn.
 After initial experiments with a broader range of learning rates, these five were the most promising during training.